Back Pain? It is Time to Go Ergonomic with Your Office Chair

 1. A good ergonomic chair is adjustable.
 You can adjust your seat height, backrest, and armrest based on your specific needs and comfort preference.

 3. A good ergonomic chair provides lumbar support.
-As part of promoting proper posture, an ergonomic office chair offers adequate support to your lower back.
-Constant leaning position while working strains the lower back, creating an unnatural C-curve that causes back pain.
-An ergonomic office chair is designed to maintain the natural S-curve, reducing the pressure from your back.
+As part of promoting proper posture, an ergonomic office chair offers adequate support for your lower back.
+Constantly leaning while working strains the lower back, creating an unnatural C-curve that causes back pain.
+An ergonomic office chair is designed to maintain the natural S-curve, reducing the pressure on your back.

 5. A good ergonomic office chair improves your overall comfort.

-It is not enough that you have an ergonomic office chair to prevent back pain.
+It is not enough that you have best ergonomic office chair in Singapore to prevent back pain.
 The proper setup of your home office and the practice of appropriate posture are equally important factors to work on to ensure the effectiveness of your ergonomic chair.

-In setting up your workstation, you have to make sure to be comfortable and secure.
+In setting up your workstation, you have to make sure it is comfortable and secure.
 Here are some steps that you can follow:

-- Push your hips to the back of your chair until the backrest contours your natural S-curved.
-Adjust your backrest to recline at least 100 to 110°.
+- Push your hips back into the chair until the backrest contours to your natural S-curve.
+Adjust your backrest to recline at least 100° to 110°.
 This is to reduce the pressure on your spine.
 Your head and neck should be aligned above your shoulders.
 Avoid leaning on your side to keep your weight properly distributed.

-- If your chair has armrests, make sure to adjust them in a way that can help your shoulders to relax.
+- If your chair has armrests, adjust them in a way that can help your shoulders relax.

-- Position your computer screen directly at the centre in front of you.
+- Position your computer screen directly in the centre of your workspace.
 Adjust your screen to a comfortable position approximately 2 inches above your seated eye level.
-The right position for your computer screen will prevent you from tilting your neck downwards, which according to studies, doubles the feel of its weight.
+The proper computer screen position will keep you from tilting your neck downward, which, according to studies, doubles the sensation of its weight.

-- If positioned near your window, you need to get a dim window treatment like curtains or blinds to prevent direct sunlight from obstructing your vision.
-This will lessen the episodes of your slouching to correctly see what is on your screen.
+- If you are positioned near your window, you need to get a dim window treatment like curtains or blinds to prevent direct sunlight from obstructing your vision.
+This will reduce slouching episodes and allow you to see what is on your screen more clearly.

 - Place all necessary office items within your reach.
 To easily move your office chair, get a variety that comes with casters.